eam-00/Dot-Files-Pub/README.md

 **Dot-Files-Pub**

-My dot files, taken mostly from the Thinkpad T60, while running either OpenBSD and Debian.
+My dot files, taken mostly from the Thinkpad T60, while running either OpenBSD and/ or Debian.